vislearn/MLAE/README.md

 ### Build models based on our framework

-If you want to build your models based on our framework, you need to install `lightning_trainable` from their [GitHub repo](https://github.com/LarsKue/lightning-trainable) via `pip`.
-This will automatically install the required dependencies, including PyTorch-Lightning.
+Our training framework is built on https://github.com/LarsKue/lightning-trainable.

-You can train now all our models via the `lightning_trainable.launcher.fit` module.
+You can train all our models via the `lightning_trainable.launcher.fit` module.
 For example, to train our MNIST model:
 ```bash
 python -m lightning_trainable.launcher.fit configs/mnist.yaml --name '{data_set[name]},{models[0][latent_dim]}'
 ```

 This will create a new directory `lightning_logs/mnist,16/`.
-You can trace the run via `tensorboard`:
+You can monitor the run via `tensorboard`:
 ```bash
 tensorboard --logdir lightning_logs
 ```